MGREMY/MGREMY/README.md

 # Welcome here 👋

 > French dev, un peu barjo par moments.
 Coding by day, dreaming in binary by night.
 Turning bugs into features since [insert year].
 Don't worry, I have no idea what I’m doing either.
-Always pushing the limits, and occasionally the command `git push --force` button.
+Always pushing the limits, and occasionally the `git push --force` command.

 ## You want some stats ? :bar_chart: